Exceptions To Receive Unemployment Social Security Disability and Workers’ Comp Benefits

-Under many circumstances an individual is eligible for receipt of either Unemployment or Social Security Disability Benefits while receiving Workers Compensation benefits.
+Under many circumstances, an individual is eligible for receipt of either unemployment or Social Security Disability benefits while receiving workers’ compensation benefits.
 Certain rules apply if this situation occurs.

-If an individual is receiving Unemployment benefits while simultaneously receiving Temporary Partial Disability benefits, the Workers Compensation carrier is entitled to a direct offset for the amount of benefits received.
+If an individual is receiving unemployment benefits while simultaneously receiving temporary partial disability benefits, the workers’ compensation carrier is entitled to a direct offset for the amount of benefits received.

-If you believe your injury will prevent you from engaging in employment for a period of 12 consecutive months, you should give strong consideration to speaking with me to inquire regarding the possibility of a claim for Social Security Disability Benefits.
-One strong benefits of Social Security Disability Benefits, as referenced in other portions of this website, is that it can not only provide a source of monthly income, but will eventually establish entitlement to Medicare coverage.
-The receipt of unemployment compensation must be reported on an employee earnings report, form DWC-19.
+If you believe your injury will prevent you from engaging in employment for a period of 12 consecutive months, you should give strong consideration to speaking with me to inquire regarding the possibility of a claim for Social Security Disability benefits.
+One strong benefit of Social Security Disability benefits, as referenced in other portions of this website, is that it not only can provide a source of monthly income but also will eventually establish entitlement to Medicare coverage.
+The receipt of unemployment compensation must be reported on an employee earnings report form DWC-19.